New Ingredient Transparency Reveals Issue of Toxic Chemicals in Cleaning Products is Widespread

 Looking Beyond the Label in New Report on Toxic Chemicals in Cleaning Products

 The cleaning product industry can and must do better.
-They should be designing their products with tremendous precaution, taking into account the toxic health burdens and vulnerabilities these populations already face.
+They should be designing their products with tremendous precaution, taking into account the toxic health burdens and vulnerabilities many communities already face.

 Cleaning: Are we overdoing it?